Lobbieinc/slate/source/index.html.md

 ## Get All Form Groups/Packets

-When retrieving a FormGroup/Packet you can choose to call either the /groups or /packets endpoint.
+When retrieving a [Form Group/Packet](#form-group) you can choose to call either the /groups or /packets endpoint.
 Both return the same response.

 ```shell
 curl -X GET \